LendUp: Mission Lane asset sale

 On December 17, 2018, LendUp entered into an asset sale agreement to sell its credit card business to a Utah limited liability company.
 The transaction included LendUp Card Services, Inc. (LUCS), LendUp Card Holdings LLC (LUCH), and LendUp Technologies, Inc. (LUT), encompassing all assets related to the credit card business operations.
 The credit card division had been operating within LendUp since 2015.
 This sale resulted in the creation of Mission Lane as a separate standalone entity.

-Following the closing of the asset sale, LendUp co-founder and then-CEO Sasha Orloff resigned from his position at LendUp and was engaged as an advisor to the purchaser.

-Orloff has subsequently been described as a "founder" of Mission Lane in various contexts, including by business partner Rippling in April 2025, and in a July 2025 interview, when asked about "building two companies at the same time" prior to founding Puzzle in 2020, Orloff did not dispute the characterization.
-The nature of his involvement with Mission Lane following the 2018 asset sale has not been publicly detailed.

 In December 2021, as a result of deceptive marketing and fair lending violations, LendUp was fined $100,000 by The U.S. Consumer Financial Protection Bureau.
 Additionally, the company was required to stop issuing new loans and stop attempts to collect on certain loans.
 The action was taken to resolve a September 2021 lawsuit that alleged LendUp practiced illegal and deceptive marketing in violation of the 2016 finding.
 It ceased loan operations in January 2022.
 On May 8, 2024, the CFPB announced the distribution of nearly $40 million to affected consumers.

 As of March 1, 2023, LendUp last filed an annual report in 2020 and purportedly owes $390,332 in taxes.